 Operation and Visitor Experience

-The railway operated seasonally, with services running primarily during the tourist months.
-Staffing was a mix of paid employees and volunteers, many of whom were passionate about steam heritage and local history.
-The experience was designed to be simple and accessible: passengers boarded at Craignure, travelled through woodland and coastal scenery, and arrived at the castle gates.
+The railway operated seasonally, focusing on the main tourist months.
+Staff included a mix of paid employees and volunteers, many with an interest in steam railways and local history.
+Passengers boarded at Craignure, travelled through woodland and coastal scenery, and arrived at the castle entrance.

-Torosay Castle itself was a major draw.
-Built in the mid-19th century and expanded in the Edwardian period, it featured Italianate gardens, period interiors, and a collection of art and antiques.
-The railway and castle complemented each other, offering a combined experience that appealed to a wide range of visitors.
+Torosay Castle itself was a major part of the appeal.
+Built in the mid-19th century and expanded in the Edwardian era, it featured Italianate gardens, period interiors, and extensive collections.
+The railway and castle together offered a combined attraction for a broad range of visitors.

 Decline and Closure

-The railway’s fortunes were closely tied to Torosay Castle.
-When the castle was put up for sale in 2010, the railway lost its primary destination.
-Without access to the estate, there was no viable alternative route or terminus.
-Regular operations ceased in October 2010, although a limited summer service ran in 2011.
-The lease expired in October of that year, and by October 2012, the track had been lifted and the rolling stock removed.
+The railway’s future was closely tied to Torosay Castle.
+When the estate was put on the market in 2010, the railway lost its primary destination.
+Regular operations ended in October 2010, with a limited summer service in 2011.
+The lease expired later that year, and by 2012 the track had been lifted and rolling stock removed.

 Impact on Local Tourism

-The closure of the railway had a noticeable impact on Craignure and the surrounding area.
-Cruise ship passengers lost a convenient excursion option, and footfall to Torosay Castle declined sharply.
-While Duart Castle remains a key attraction, the loss of the railway reduced the diversity of heritage experiences available to visitors.
+The closure was felt in Craignure and the surrounding area.
+Cruise ship visitors lost a popular short excursion, and visitor numbers to Torosay Castle declined.
+Although Duart Castle remains a major attraction, the closure reduced the variety of heritage experiences available locally.

-For many, the railway had become part of the island’s identity.
-Its absence left a gap in the tourism offering, particularly for families and those seeking short, accessible excursions.
-The station buildings at Craignure were repurposed, but the character and charm of the railway were not easily replaced.
+For many, the railway had become part of Mull’s character.
+Its absence left a gap in accessible, short excursions.
+While the station buildings at Craignure were repurposed, the atmosphere created by the railway was not replaced.

 Legacy and Preservation